televandalist/RADocsTEMP/docs/support/why-you-should-not-use-the-load-state-feature.md

 ## Hardcore/Softcore

 Some users like to use the save/load state feature to save their progress in a game.
 As you may know, this feature isn't allowed when playing with hardcore mode.
-But some users aren't hardcore gamers and prefer to keep hardcore mode disabled (let's call this mode softcore)!
+But some users aren't hardcore gamers and prefer to keep hardcore mode disabled (let's call this mode softcore).

 From time to time some users [report](FAQ#how-do-i-report-a-broken-achievement) that an achievement isn't triggering, and when asked they say they were playing in softcore.